AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 comparisons with the competition

-AI assigns products to the brand that it doesn’t offer
+AI attributes to the brand products it doesn’t offer

 AI gives outdated information